-An Incomplete should be viewed as a response to a recent, unexpected, and dramatic event in your life, such as an illness or family emergency.
+An Incomplete should be viewed as a response to a recent, unexpected, and dramatic event in the students life, such as an illness or family emergency.
 An Incomplete is not simply an extension of time to complete work for a class.
-It is your responsibility to obtain an Incomplete Form from the Registration Office and to present the request to your instructor.
-The decision to grant an Incomplete is up to the instructor, and an Incomplete may not necessarily be appropriate in all situations or for all types of courses.
+An Incomplete Grade, is not a final grade but a placeholder until the final grade is determined by the Instructor at the deadline.
+It is the students responsibility to obtain an "Incomplete Grade Form PNCA Only" https://willamette.edu/offices/registrar/pdf/forms/incomplete-grade-pnca.pdf/and to present the request to your instructor.
+The decision to grant an Incomplete is up to the instructor.
+An Incomplete may not necessarily be appropriate in all situations or for all types of courses.
 The instructor may deny the request if the circumstances do not meet the above criteria, or if the amount or type of work does not lend itself to completion outside the classroom.
 For example, a Life Drawing class requires a model, and some classes are based on group critiques.
-An instructor will tell students what assignments, projects, or tests are required to receive a passing grade.
+The instructor must provide a contingency grade on the form, A through F, to be assigned if the work is not completed by the deadline.
+An instructor will state what assignments, projects, or tests are required to receive a passing grade.
 If an Incomplete is granted, you must complete the required work within three weeks after the end of the term.
-At the end of these three weeks, the instructor will submit the new grade to the Registration Office.
+At the end of these three weeks the instructor will submit the final grade to the Registrar's Office.